 - Have I had any experiences in the past that might be triggered by the current situation?

 Whatever the negative circumstances that led you to feel this way, you are no longer controlled by them.
 So, you have a choice.
 You can see your relationship for what it is and work to overcome insecurity, or you can continue to try and match it up with your past.
 I’m sure you can see which choice will lead you to happiness.

 Check Your Baggage at the Door

 Speaking of the past, try your best to let it go.
-Don’t assume that your current partner will treat you badly because someone else did.
+Don’t assume that your current partner will treat you badly just because someone else did.
 Learning how to build trust in relationships can be hard, especially after past heartache.
 But while no relationship or partner is perfect, if you are with someone with whom you can grow, take that opportunity to overcome your insecurity in relationships.

 The same goes for letting things go from the recent past.
 If your partner messed up last week and you guys hashed it out, don’t bring it up again this week when you’re upset about something else.
 Buddha said, “holding onto anger is like drinking poison and expecting the other person will die.”
 If you keep track of all the bad things your partner has done over time, it will gradually eat away at your trust and feed your insecurity.

 Most of all, learn to be grateful for what you have and focus on all the positive aspects of your partner.
 Remember when you were single and wishing that you had someone to Netflix and Chill with?
 Now that you do, are you getting caught up in the awful chewing sound he makes, or the fact that she cuts her pizza with a fork and knife?
 Are you noticing all the ways in which s/he is not considerate of your needs and ignoring all the ways s/he is?
 Do you forget about all the times s/he shows up on time for a date and harp only on the times s/he is late?